 Your ‘tax residence’ helps determine the scope of your tax liability in the UK.
-The UK taxes its residents on their worldwide income and gains (although relief from UK tax on certain foreign-sourced income and gains may be available for non-UK domiciled individuals – see the page How are foreign income and gains taxed?).
+The UK taxes its residents on their worldwide income and gains (although relief from UK tax on certain foreign-sourced income and gains may be available for non-UK domiciled individuals – see How are foreign income and gains taxed?).
 Non-residents are typically liable to tax on their UK-sourced income only.

 Since 6 April 2013, there has been a Statutory Residence Test (SRT) in the UK to determine your tax residence status – this means that the rules for residence are set out in law.
 Prior to 6 April 2013, residence was a general term, with no legal definition.
-However, the position under both is broadly the same for many people.
+However, the position under both sets of rules is broadly the same for many people.